 As the business increasingly moves towards digital systems, including its core systems, the potential impact of a successful attack is increased.
-Contingency planning and disaster recovery has been a focus throughout 2021-22 to bring in new hardware to support this.

 The Group has secured Cyber Essentials Plus security rating and continues to review its security arrangements.
 Penetration testing is part of this, but in a world where technology and ways of working continually change, this is a moving target which remains a priority focus.